INDUSTRIAL CORRIDOR

 Hyderabad Bengaluru Industrial Corridor (HBIC)

 The Hyderabad Bengaluru Industrial Corridor (HBIC) will have an influence area spread across three states- Telangana, Andhra Pradesh and Karnataka.
 HBIC is an extension of Hyderabad Nagpur Industrial Corridor (HNIC) with an objective to connect central parts of the country with southern parts.
-The following node has been identified for development in the initial phase:

 • Orvakal Node: Consultants have been appointed for Detailed Master Planning and Preliminary Engineering.
 Site survey, preparation of base map, technical assessment & land suitability, preparation of preliminary master plan, etc. have been completed by the consultant.